 Scallop abundance has been ticking higher each year as restoration efforts kept their momentum going.
 VIMS was awarded a $2.25 million NOAA grant, announced in May 2023, to plant at least 60 acres of eelgrass and release more than 6 million bay scallops, in partnership with The Nature Conservancy’s Volgenau Virginia Coast Reserve.

 This year, the survey on Virginia’s Eastern Shore has reached a milestone.
-The annual population survey show the density of bay scallops in southern coastal bays has reached nearly 0.07 scallops per square meter.
+The annual population survey shows the density of bay scallops in southern coastal bays has reached nearly 0.07 scallops per square meter.
 VIMS says that’s almost enough to support a recreational fishery for harvesting scallops.
 In comparison, Florida’s minimum for its recreational fishery is set at 0.10 scallops per square meter.

 It’s welcome news to the researchers and surveyors who have been essentially counting scallops by hand for the last 11 years.
 To conduct the survey, scientists, staff and volunteers from William & Mary, VIMS and the Nature Conservancy split about 240 stations throughout the Eastern Shore’s southern coastal bays.
 At each station, surveyors go right into the shallow water (maximum four feet deep) and use their hands to feel for scallops hiding in the eelgrass.
 They repeat this process 50 times at each station for a total of 12,000 square meters of seagrass meadows.